-This pathway of our MA Music intends to strengthen your playing and theoretical knowledge through intensive piano-based study.
+Our MA in Music Performance: Piano Studies intends to strengthen your playing and theoretical knowledge through intensive piano-based study.

 You'll cover a variety of keyboard music from the early Baroque period to the present day, developing your interpretation through workshops and masterclasses, and learning to play different kinds of repertoire with historical understanding.
 This includes the chance to work with historical instruments such as harpsichord, clavichord and fortepiano.

 You'll also have the opportunity to develop other skills such as ensemble performance and piano accompaniment, both as part of the course and externally.
 The University of York Piano Ensemble is made up of a group of pianists performing repertoire for multiple pianos.
 They particularly explore contemporary and experimental repertoire, as well as arrangements of older music.
-You'll gain experience as a pianist through chances to work as an accompanist for other students, frequent masterclasses in performance from visiting specialists, and occasional opportunities to perform in venues outside of the department.
+You'll gain experience as a pianist through chances to work as an accompanist for other students, frequent masterclasses in performance from visiting specialists and opportunities to perform in a variety of different settings.
 By the end of the programme, these experiences will have helped you develop into an independent, critically aware and technically proficient performer.